Outdoor Research Arete - Women's Review

-Our Top Pick for Backcountry Skiing, the Arete by Outdoor Research boasts a versatile double-construction with a fantastic water resistant shell combined with a super breathable construct.
-It's a great option for the hot skins uphill and mild days at the resort.
-Make sure to leave it at home or add hand warmers when the temperatures dip down below 20F.
+Our best recommendation for backcountry skiing, the Arete by Outdoor Research, boasts a versatile double-construction with a fantastic water-resistant shell combined with a super breathable construct.
+It's a great option for the hot skins uphill and milder days at the resort.
+Choose a different glove or add hand warmers when the temperatures dip down just below freezing.

-Warmth is not the Arete's strong suit.
-Scoring the lowest in this metric, we would not recommend taking these babies out on cold days (below 20F).
+Warmth is not the Arete's strong suit, and we would not recommend taking these babies out on cold resort days.
 But, if you choose to, make sure to add a warmer liner or additional hand warmers.
-There are a few reasons why the Arete did not score as highly as the ultra warm Hestra Heli Mitt - Women's.
+So why isn't this glove as warm as others?

 This glove uses a nylon outer shell with a GORE-TEX insert.
-As a result, it is not as waterproof as a full GORE-TEX glove, such as the Arc'teryx Fission - Women's.
+As a result, it is not as waterproof as a full GORE-TEX glove.
 During our field tests on both wet and dry days, this glove held up to the elements and stayed dry.
-During our dunk tests, we were surprised to see that it absorbed very little water, providing evidence that it is very water-resistant.
+We were surprised to see that it absorbed very little water during our dunk tests, providing evidence that it is very water-resistant.

 If you need a glove that will allow you to pick-up, put-down, zip-up, or clip-on, the Arete is the glove for you.
-Scoring the highest points for dexterity, (next to the Arc'teryx Fission Glove), know that you will be able to perform a plethora of tasks like clipping your boots and fishing out your lift ticket.
+Scoring the highest points for dexterity, know that you will be able to perform a plethora of tasks like clipping ski leashes, removing climbing skins, and putting a splitboard back together.

 The removable inner liner is what provides the glove with amazing dexterity and versatility.
 If it gets too hot, simply slip the liner out and use the shell on its own.
 Or, just use the liner if the shell is too hot.
 The beauty of the liner is the silicone gripping material on both the palm and fingertips.
 This allows you to easily use hands and fingers without needing to take the liners off.
 While out ski touring, testers were able to easily transition between the shell and then the liner to get the best use and comfort out of the glove.

 When combining the liner and shell together, the Arete still proves to be one of the most dexterous gloves we tested.
 The one issue with the removable liner and shell combo is that it sometimes took extra effort to slide the liner back into the shell of the glove.
-Sometimes it would bunch up and cause frustration that testers did not experience with higher-end products like the Hestra Heli Three-Finger - Women's.
+Sometimes it would bunch up and cause frustration that testers did not experience with higher-end products.

 Outdoor Research designers did not skimp on the extra features for the Arete Glove.
 It includes an incredibly soft nose wipe, big loops at the cuff to help pull the glove on, and an amazing removable liner that can be worn on its own.

-Not only that, but if you tend to lose your gloves on the chair lift, it has a removable leash.
-It also features a carabiner loop (like the Arc'teryx Fission Glove), providing an attachment point to your harness.
-Oh — and if it's really cold outside, slide a pair of hand warmers into the pocket on the liner for additional warmth.
+Not only that, but if you tend to lose your gloves on the chairlift, it has a removable leash.
+It also features a carabiner loop, providing an attachment point to your harness.
+Oh — and if it's cold outside, slide a pair of hand warmers into the pocket on the liner for additional warmth.
 All in all, we loved the features of this glove!
-We just wished it had touchscreen compatibility like the Burton Gore-Tex Glove - Women's.
+We just wished it had touchscreen compatibility.

 Durability & Construction

-Outfitted with a nylon palm (instead of a leather), this glove is not as durable as other gloves in this review.
+Outfitted with a nylon palm (instead of leather), this glove is not as durable as other contenders in this review.
 It showed quite a bit of wear and tear after several days of intensive use.
 In addition, the liners seemed to pack out and wear in the fingers.
-This made us question the durability of this glove, raising concerns of its ability to last through a full season of intense use.
-If you're looking for a more durable glove option, be sure to check out the Arc'teryx Fission Glove that features a highly durable goatskin palm, or the Hestra brand options.
+After many years of use, we have seen this palm material degrade and wear out.

-The Outdoor Research Arete won our Top Pick for Backcountry Adventures due to its fantastic breathability and versatile double-glove construction.
-Take it with you on all your backcountry adventures — just avoid wearing it on the really cold days when temperatures drop below 20F.
+The Outdoor Research Arete wins our favor in the backcountry due to its fantastic breathability and versatile double-glove construction.
+Take it with you on all your backcountry adventures — just avoid wearing it on the really cold days when temperatures drop below freezing.